swiftlang/swift/README.md

 ## Getting Started

-These instructions give the most direct path to a working Swiftdevelopment environment.
+These instructions give the most direct path to a working Swift development environment.
 To build from source you will need 2gb of disk space for the source code and over 20gb of disk space for the build artifacts.
 The first build will take multiple hours, but incremental builds will finish much faster.